jsh58/Genrich/README.md

   -P               Call peaks directly from a log file (-f)
 ```
 * This is a convenience option to call peaks from a bedgraph-ish log file (`-f`) produced by a previous Genrich run.
 One can modify the [peak-calling parameters](#peakcalling) and explore the results without needing to run the full analysis (and requiring [much less time and memory](#example)).
-* Any chromosomes (`-e`) and genomic regions (`-E`) to be ignored, which were previously specified in the Genrich run that produced the log file, are honored.
+* Any excluded chromosomes (`-e`) and genomic regions (`-E`) that were previously specified in the Genrich run that produced the log file are honored.
 Additional chromosomes and regions can be specified via the same command-line options, although the results may be slightly different than running the full analysis, due to differences in the calculations of [genome length](#genomelen) and [sequence information](#pileup).
 Note that there is no verification that an excluded region (`-E`) does not extend past the end of a chromosome, unlike when the full analysis is run.
 * With this option, the requirement to specify input SAM/BAM file(s) (`-t`) is suspended, but the input log file (`-f`) *must* be specified.
-* No optional output files are produced.
+* Optional output files (`-k`/`-b`/`-R`) cannot be produced with `-P`.
 <br><br>

 ```